Violation of a Restraining Order Defense Attorneys in Bergen County, NJ

 Penalties for Violation of a Restraining Order in New Jersey

-Typically, a violation of a restraining order is considered a disorderly persons offense, which is punishable by up to six months in the county jail and results in a permanent criminal record.
-However, if the violation of the restraining order is based on a criminal offense such as assault, harassment, terroristic threats, or stalking, the contempt charge is elevated to a fourth degree offense, punishable by 18 months in New Jersey State Prison.
+Typically, a violation of a restraining order is considered a disorderly persons offense, which is punishable by up to six (6) months in the Bergen county jail and results in a permanent criminal record.
+However, if the violation of the restraining order is based on a criminal offense such as assault, harassment, terroristic threats, or stalking, the contempt charge is elevated to a fourth degree offense, punishable by eighteen (18) months in New Jersey State Prison.
 Additionally, this is an indictable (felony) criminal charge that will appear on your permanent criminal record.

 Contact The Tormey Law Firm in Hackensack NJ for a Free Consultation